sampadkar21/PicInspector/README.md

 ## Notebook Descriptions
 - PicInspector-part1-caption_generation.ipynb: Training and evaluation of the caption generation model.
 Includes data loading, fine-tuning with LoRA, ROUGE metric evaluation, and model saving.
 - PicInspector-part2-scores_generation.ipynb: Multi-task training for quality score regression and scene classification using DINOv2 backbone.
 Covers preprocessing, training, and validation.
-- inferencing.ipynb: End-to-end inference pipeline demonstrating how to generate captions, predict scores, and visualize results (e.g., radar charts for quality attributes).
+- inferencing.ipynb: End-to-end inference pipeline demonstrating how to generate captions, predict scores, and visualize results.

 ### Example Inference Workflow
 - Load an image (from URL or file).